-Kel and I got a ¼ pound of brisket, four pork ribs, one beef rib, a side of potato salad, and a banana bourbon pie, plus a local beer and cider.
+Kel and I got a ¼ pound of brisket, four pork ribs, one beef rib, potato salad, banana bourbon pie, and a local beer and cider.

 Once we'd taken a few quick photos on the porch where the lighting was better, we returned to the dining room and snagged a few seats by the window.

 Another benefit of arriving early at the restaurant is improved odds of getting the table you want.

 There's only enough seating for a few dozen people inside, after which you'd have to head to the porch for picnic tables.
 There are a few tables at street level, too.